-This project claims to be building an actual decentralised, internet-collapse-ready web replacement, by getting you to all store files for one another.
+This project claims to be building an actual decentralised, internet-collapse-ready web-replacement, by getting us to all store files for one another.
 It is sometime claimed to be web3 and other times not.
 Still geeky and badly explained, but an actual ecosystem is reportedly growing around it with ties to the blockchain community.
-The latter is due I suppose to the “complementary” protocole filecoin, a blockchain incentivisation scheme for storing files.
+The latter is due I suppose to the “complementary” protocol filecoin, a blockchain incentivisation scheme for storing files.
 The Infuria intro is helpfully concrete.

 The average lifespan of a web page is 100 days.
 Remember GeoCities?
 The web doesn’t anymore.
 It’s not good enough for the primary medium of our era to be so fragile.